Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 After a delightful morning at Naumkeag in Stockbridge, you’ll be spending the afternoon in the tiny town of West Stockbridge, population 1,300.
 First stop, Six Depot Coffee, where you can sip a latte or cold brew and indulge in paninis, wraps, soups, salads, or baked goods.

-The first time I drove into West Stockbridge, the whole town smelled like roasting coffee.
-I parked in the small public parking lot across the street because the parking area in front of Six Deopt was already full.
+I parked in the small public parking lot across the street because the parking area in front of Six Depot was already full.
 Despite the bustle, I was able to order my cold brew and food and find a shady outdoor spot to relax.

 The coffee at Six Depot is awesome, and I’m kind of a coffee snob.
 Sounds like the team at Six Depot feels the same way.
 They spend a lot of time sourcing their coffee beans and look for coffee that is grown from Arabica trees cultivated at high elevations for delicate, flavorful coffee.